Get

 6. They’re Bored

-Your cats need ways to entertain themselves.
-If they don’t have other animals or toys that they’re interested in, they can resort to chasing you around.
+Your cats need ways to entertain themselves through playing, mental stimulation, and environmental enrichment.
+If their needs aren’t met, they can resort to chasing you around.

 To them, chasing you is both physically and mentally stimulating, which is exactly what they need.
 If you want the chasing to stop, you’ll need to find other ways to entertain them.
-Toys or another cat can be a great solution!
+Toys and active playtime with your kitty can be a great solution, as well as enriching their environment with cat trees, vertical perches, scratch posts, interactive games, window lookouts, and more!

 7. There’s Too Much Going On

-While a cat might chase you because there’s not enough going on, they can chase you for the exact opposite reason.
+While a cat might chase you because there’s not enough going on, they can chase you for the exact opposite reason if there is stress or noise in the home or a change in their routine.

 First, when they go into “attack mode,” it’s sometimes hard for them to turn it off.
 Second, they might be chasing you so you can help them out!
-Your cat might feel safe around you, and when there’s too much going on, they look to you for comfort.
+Your cat might feel safe around you, and when there’s too much going on, they may look to you for comfort and seek your company.

 man playing cat outdoor